Computer History - 1997

 Bill Gates became the worlds richest businessman in 1997.

 The Li-Ion battery begins being used for commercial uses.

 New computer products and services introduced in 1997

-Microsoft releases Internet Explorer 4.0 in September of 1997.
+Microsoft released Internet Explorer 4.0 in September 1997.

-Apple introduces the first Power Macintosh G3 desktop in November 1997.
+Apple introduced the first Power Macintosh G3 desktop in November 1997.

 Apple releases macOS 8.